rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 What should happen if the alert is confirmed?
 ```

 The goal is to make the finding detection-ready.
 Not production-ready.
 Detection-ready.
-The hunter does not always need to finish the production rule, but the hunter should provide enough behavioral and investigative context for detection engineering to continue the work.
+The hunter does not always need to finish the production rule, but the hunter should provide enough behavioural and investigative context for detection engineering to continue the work.

 ---

 ## Where This Gets Difficult

 This workflow is simple on paper and harder in real environments.
 Telemetry may be missing.
 Data quality may be poor.
-Some tables may not contain the fields needed to prove the behavior.
+Some tables may not contain the fields needed to prove the behaviour.
 Retention may be too short.
 Endpoint coverage may be uneven.
 Cloud, identity, network, and endpoint data may not line up cleanly.

 Before proposing a detection, ask:

-* Do we have the events needed to prove the behavior?
+* Do we have the events needed to prove the behaviour?
 * Do the logs contain enough detail?
 * Are timestamps precise enough for sequence correlation?
 * Are fields parsed consistently?
-* Can the behavior be separated from normal activity?
+* Can the behaviour be separated from normal activity?

 If the answer is no, the output may be a logging requirement, parser improvement, or telemetry improvement rather than a rule.
 There is also an operational trade-off.
 More context can make a detection better, but it can also make the logic harder to maintain.
 A detection that depends on too many joins, assumptions, or enrichment sources may become fragile.

 When telemetry is missing, the output of the hunt may be a logging requirement rather than a detection rule.
 That is still a useful result.
 A hunter who can explain which data source is missing, why it matters, and what question it would answer has contributed to detection engineering.

 If the IOA cannot be found in your own telemetry, that is a data gap, not an IOC problem.
 The answer is not to compensate with more indicator lists.
-The answer is to understand which telemetry is missing, why it matters, and whether the organization should collect it.
+The answer is to understand which telemetry is missing, why it matters, and whether the organisation should collect it.

 Threat hunters should therefore be honest about confidence and limitations.
 Sometimes the right output is not a production detection.
 Sometimes the right output is a hunt query, a telemetry gap, a logging requirement, a tuning recommendation, or a better triage guide.